Hearing and Vision Program

 Hearing and Vision Screenings

-Public Health Technicians conduct hearing and vision screening in all area schools free of charge and according to the following schedule and conditions.
-They also screen students based on referrals from teachers, parents, nurses or physicans.
+The Hearing and Vision program provides free screening to all Washtenaw County children under age of 21 and to special education students up to age 26.
+Public Health Technicians conduct free hearing and vision screening in all area schools and preschools (public, private and charter).
+They also screen students based on referrals from teachers, parents, nurses or physicians.

 Hearing and Vision Screening